Editorial Guide

 Examples

-• Fourteen years ago, the Carrs founded Red Door.
+• Twenty three years ago, the Carrs founded Red Door.

 When numbers are in the millions or billions, use the digit followed by the spelled-out word.
 It is also acceptable to abbreviate a capital “K” for “thousand” and capital “M” for million: